 As not all laboratories will have openings this year, applicants are encouraged to consult web pages of the department or departments relevant to their discipline, and to contact specific faculty members or research groups with which they would like to be associated.
 The program will appoint a number of post-doctoral fellows in the natural sciences for the academic year 2015-2016.
 We invite applications from qualified candidates who have received or will expect to receive the Ph.D. between1 January 2011 and 30 June 2015.
 Columbia Science Fellows hold the rank of Lecturer in Discipline in an appropriate natural science department.The fellowship is renewable for a second and third year based on satisfactory performance

 Applications should include the following:

-3) 1-2 page statement of teaching experience, and
+3) 1-2 page statement of teaching philosophy and experience, and

 Applications will be evaluated by faculty specialists and an interdisciplinary committee; research should be presented appropriately.